Kernel Memory Sanitizer (KMSAN)

 Per-task KMSAN state

-Every task_struct has an associated KMSAN task state that holds the KMSAN context (see above) and a per-task flag disallowing KMSAN reports:
+Every task_struct has an associated KMSAN task state that holds the KMSAN context (see above) and a per-task counter disallowing KMSAN reports:

 struct kmsan_context {